Nilpotent cohomological Hall algebras of surfaces: Derived moduli of coherent sheaves on formal schemes

-Indeed, if $T' \to T$ is a morphism in $\dAff_{/S}$, then the induced morphism $\calX \times_S T' \to \calX \times_S T$ is schematic, and therefore Proposition~\ref{prop:qcoh_on_formal_schemes} allows to define the above limit.
 This applies in particular to the following situation: let $G$ be an algebraic group acting on a quasi-compact scheme $X$ and let $Z \hookrightarrow X$ be a closed subscheme which is $G$-invariant.
 Then the maps